tompassarelli/fennec-ui/README.md

 Utilizing the chosen hotkey for user chrome toggle hides the whole UI

-This elegant toggle gives you the best of both worlds - organized tab management when you need it, a clean browsing experience when you don't, and security awareness at all times.
+This elegant toggle gives you the best of both worlds - organized tab management when you need it, a clean browsing experience when you don't

 📋 **[Roadmap & Release Notes](https://github.com/tompassarelli/fennec-css/wiki)** - project wiki for roadmap and release notes as inclined.